What you can do

 > Show me the open errors on that order import, then retry the ones caused by the timeout.

 The agent lists the step's open errors, groups them by message, and after you confirm, retries the ones you picked.
 It can also resolve, tag, or assign errors to a teammate.
 Writes to your destination systems, so the agent confirms first.
+If you don't know where the errors are yet, ask "where are my errors?" — `list_flow_errors` with no arguments returns an account-wide summary of every erroring flow and step.
 Tools: `list_flow_errors`, `triage_flow_errors`.

 ### Build a new integration